 Applications can be completed online or on paper.
 Please note that letters of reference and GRE scores are NOT required for application to the program.
 Requirements do include:

-For any questions about the application process, please see the Frequently Asked Questions page or contact the SUNY New Paltz Graduate School:
+For any questions about the application process, please contact the SUNY New Paltz Graduate School:

 When sending an e-mail, please include your first name, last name, the program in which you are interested, and your date of birth.